A few weeks ago Brendan and I went on

 -2 apples, peeled and thinly sliced

--1/2 medium-size butternut squash, peeled and thinly sliced
+-1/2 medium-size butternut squash, peeled

--1 Yukon potato, peeled and thinly sliced
+-1 Yukon potato, peeled and thinly

 -1 teaspoon curry powder